 Reserve fines are $10.00 per hour for 3 hour loans, up to a $150.00 maximum.
 The replacement charge for unreturned or lost material is $200.00 per item.
 If you have been issued a replacement bill but then return the material, the charge will be reduced to $150.00.
 Late fees for materials returned late by a third party are billed to the original borrower.
 Appeals for late fees or replacement charges may be made via email firstname.lastname@example.org

-Photocopiers that accept UCard or Guest Cards are available on the Lower Level.
+Photocopiers and scanners that accept UCard or Guest Cards are available on the Lower Level.
 For more information, please see Photocopying and Printing in the Libraries.

 If your course offers electronic reserves, please ask your instructor for a password and access directions.
 Passwords are not available through the library.

 Information for Faculty

 There is a maximum limit of 30 Titles (print, DVD, CD) per course